 David now attends a weekly young adult’s Bible study group, a Vietnamese church and once in a while goes to different house churches.
 He is also part of a team that carries out volunteer work in an orphanage once a month.

-David also enjoyed becoming involved in Christmas celebrations organised by the churches, especially at one of the rural provinces.
-“For the Vietnamese church, Christmas is an opportunity to evangelise.
+David also enjoyed becoming involved in Christmas celebrations organized by the churches, especially at one of the rural provinces.
+“For the Vietnamese church, Christmas is an opportunity to evangelize.
 They don’t have a family gathering, they go out and reach others for Christ,” he said.

 “When I saw this, it reminded me of the time of the New Testament, when the masses gathered around trying to hear and get a glimpse of Jesus.
 For most of those there, it was the first time they’d heard of the real reason for Christmas.”

-The Christmas event consisted of a choir dressed as angels wearing the white coloured version of the Vietnamese traditional dress, the áo dài.
-During the performance of the Christmas story, the actors wore clothes of some of the ethnic minorities.
-For instance Joseph wore a Hmong outfit.
+The Christmas event consisted of a choir dressed as angels wearing the white colored version of the Vietnamese traditional dress, the áo dài.
+During the performance of the Christmas story, the actors wore clothes of some ethnic minorities.
+For instance, Joseph wore a Hmong outfit.
 The children also did a skit.

 “You should have seen their faces.
 After the audience heard the Christmas message, so many people left smiling and happy,” he said.